markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ### Before customizing the function, enable S3 update access

 Your DeepLens project will be saving cropped images to your S3 bucket.
 By default, your function is not permitted to do so.
 To enable this access, you will attach the `AmazonS3FullAccess` policy to the `AWSDeepLensGreengrassGroupRole` IAM role.

-Here are the steps to attach this policy:
+For this workshop, the role has already been updated, so you will not need to perform this step.
+If you were doing this in your own account, you would follow these steps:

 * Open the IAM console.
 * Click on `Roles`.